sadasant/TALK/README.md

 - Post comments using the Markdown Syntax.

-- Load comments manually by default (for mobile and unestable connections), with an option to ask for new comments automatically every second (for stable connections).
+- Load comments manually by default (for mobile and unstable connections), with an option to ask for new comments automatically every second (for stable connections).

 - No way to store the chats in disks or databases, we don't want that.